CodeEditApp/CodeEdit/README.md

 ## Community

-Join our growing community on [Discord](https://discord.gg/vChUXVf9Em) where we discuss and collaborate on all things CodeEdit.
+Join our growing community on [Discord](https://discord.gg/vChUXVf9Em) and [GitHub Discussions](https://github.com/orgs/CodeEditApp/discussions) where we discuss and collaborate on all things CodeEdit.
 Don't be shy, jump right in and be part of the discussion!

 ## Contributing